hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `source` - (Required) Information about the project's input source code.
 Source blocks are documented below.
 * `badge_enabled` - (Optional) Generates a publicly-accessible URL for the projects build badge.
 Available as `badge_url` attribute when enabled.
 * `build_timeout` - (Optional) How long in minutes, from 5 to 480 (8 hours), for AWS CodeBuild to wait until timing out any related build that does not get marked as completed.
 The default is 60 minutes.
+* `queued_timeout` - (Optional) How long in minutes, from 5 to 480 (8 hours), a build is allowed to be queued before it times out.
+The default is 8 hours.
 * `cache` - (Optional) Information about the cache storage for the project.
 Cache blocks are documented below.
 * `description` - (Optional) A short description of the project.
 * `encryption_key` - (Optional) The AWS Key Management Service (AWS KMS) customer master key (CMK) to be used for encrypting the build project's build output artifacts.